Alcathoe bat: Description

 Myotis alcathoe is the smallest European Myotis species.
-The fur is brownish on the upperparts, with a reddish tone in old specimens, and a slightly paler gray-brown below.
-Younger animals may be completely gray-brown.
+The fur is brownish on the upperparts, with a reddish tone in old specimens, and a slightly paler grey-brown below.
+Younger animals may be completely grey-brown.
 The brown fur distinguishes adult M. alcathoe from other whiskered bats, but juveniles cannot be unambiguously identified on the basis of morphology.
-M. alcathoe is similar to Daubenton's bat (Myotis daubentonii) and M. emarginatus in color.
+M. alcathoe is similar to Daubenton's bat (Myotis daubentonii) and M. emarginatus in colour.
 On the upper side of the body, the hairs are 6 to 8 mm long and have dark bases and brown tips.
 The hairs on the lower side of the body are only slightly paler at the tip than at the base.

 The face and the upper lips are reddish to pink, not dark brown to black as in M. mystacinus.
 Although most of the face is hairy, the area around the eyes is bare.
 The nostrils are heart-shaped, and their back end is broad, as in M. brandtii, not narrow as in M. mystacinus.
 Several glands are present on the muzzle, most prominently in reproductively active males.
 The ears are brown and are lighter on the inside than the outside.
 There is a notch at the edge of the ear, and the pointed tragus (a projection inside the ear that is present in some bats) extends up to this notch; the tragus is longer, extending beyond the notch, in both M. brandtii and M. mystacinus.
 The base of the inner side of the ear is white; it is much darker in M. mystacinus.
 The feet and the thumbs are very small.
 The small size of the ear, tragus, feet, and thumb distinguishes M. alcathoe from the slightly larger M. mystacinus and M. brandtii, but the feet are relatively larger than in M. mystacinus.

 The wings are brown, but lighter than those of M. mystacinus.
 The plagiopatagium (the portion of the wing between the last digit and the hindlegs) is attached to the fifth toe.
 The tail extends only about 1 mm beyond the back margin of the uropatagium (the portion of the wing membrane between the hindlegs).
 The calcar, a cartilaginous spur supporting the uropatagium, is slender.
 With a width around 1.3 mm, the penis is narrow, and it lacks a broadened tip (except in one Croatian specimen).
 The baculum (penis bone) is about 0.5 mm long.
 The short and broad shape of this bone distinguishes M. alcathoe from M. brandtii as well as M. ikonnikovi.